neoclide/coc-eslint/Readme.md

 - `eslint.codeAction.showDocumentation`: default: `{"enable":true}`
 - `eslint.codeActionsOnSave.mode`: Specifies the code action mode.
 Possible values are 'all' and 'problems'. default: `"all"` Valid options: ["all","problems"]
+- `eslint.codeActionsOnSave.rules`: The rules that should be executed when computing the code actions on save or formatting a file.
+Defaults to the rules configured via the ESLint configuration.
 - `eslint.format.enable`: Enables ESLint as a formatter. default: `false`
 - `eslint.lintTask.options`: Command line options applied when running the task for linting the whole workspace (see https://eslint.org/docs/user-guide/command-line-interface). default: `["."]`